ropensci-org/buffy/docs/responders/ropensci/invite_author.md

 ## Requirements

-The _ropensci/package-name_ team must exist and the _package-name_ must be a package already transfered to rOpenSci, otherwise an error message will be sent as reply.
+The command must be run by the author of the package (the user that created the review issue), otherwise an error message will be sent as reply.

 ## Settings key